 It's important to take uric acid-lowering medicine regularly, even when you no longer have symptoms.

-Things you can do to prevent gout coming back
+Things you can do to help a gout attack

 Who gets gout

 Gout is caused by having too much uric acid in your blood.
 This can lead to crystals forming around your joints, which causes pain.

 It's more common in men, especially as they get older.

 You might have a higher chance of getting gout if you:

 - are overweight

 - have been through the menopause

 - take medicines such as diuretics (water tablets), or medicines for high blood pressure (such as ACE inhibitors)